 What is Mike Love's net worth?

 Mike Love is an American musician, singer, songwriter and activist who has a net worth of $80 million.
 Mike Love co-founded the Beach Boys with his cousins Brian Wilson, Carl Wilson, and Dennis Wilson and their friend Al Jardine.
 He served as one of the band's vocalists and lyricists, co-writing such hit records as "I Get Around," "California Girls," and "Good Vibrations."
 However, many of Love's contributions remained unrecognized until the 90s, when he sued Brian Wilson for writing credits on upwards of 30 songs.
-Today Mike is the only person legally allowed to tour using the band's name.
+More on this lawsuit later in this article below.
+After another lawsuit and settlement, today Mike is the only person legally allowed to tour as "The Beach Boys."
 Mike's brother Stan Love is a retired NBA player.
 Stan's son NBA star Kevin Love.

 Early Life and Career Beginnings

 Mike Love was born in 1941 in Los Angeles, California, the first of six children of parents Emily and Edward.
-As a young adult, he went to Dorsey High School, graduating in 1959.
+He went to Dorsey High School, graduating in 1959.
 Uncertain about the direction of his career, Love pumped gas and temporarily joined his father's sheet metal company.
 Meanwhile, he flexed his vocal skills at family get-togethers with his cousins, the Wilsons, with whom he often sang.
 When Love's father's company fell on hard times, the family moved to Inglewood, closer to where the Wilsons resided.

 At the beginning of his music career, Love played saxophone in a garage band called the Pendletones.
 Along with Brian Wilson, neighbor Gary Usher, and local DJ Roger Christian, he established himself as a collaborator on the band's original compositions.
 Love drew inspiration from Chuck Berry and songwriting team Felice and Boudleaux Bryant, bringing doo-wop and R&B influences to the group's music.
 The Pendletones would eventually evolve into the band known as the Beach Boys.